-Here are the rules: there are FOUR QUESTIONS that everyone can answer and then you have the option to add a fifth question of your own for those who are visiting your blog to answer in the comment section, along with commenting on the four standard questions you answered!
-Here we go:
+Here are FOUR QUESTIONS that everyone can answer and then you have the option to add a fifth question of your own for those who are visiting your blog to answer in the comment section, along with commenting on the four standard questions you answered!
+Here are my four:

 I'm first and foremost a Bible believing Christian.
 I'm a mother of 3, learning to deal with the changes God is doing in my life, learning to lean on Him and trust Him even when I don't understand, and learning to accept the changes He sees fit to accomplish His purpose in my life.

 "I can't imagine anything more terrible than getting to the end of my life only to discover that God had so much more in mind for me - more freedom, more joy, more peace, more true effectiveness.
 And I had missed it all, simply because I refused to change." - Joanna Weaver, Having a Mary Spirit.

 "In every change He faithful will remain." - Katharina von Schlegel

 "Nothing paralyzes our lives like the attitude that things can never change.
 We need to remind ourselves that God can change things.
 Outlook determines outcome.
 If we see only the problems, we will be defeated; but if we see the possibilities in the problems, we can have victory." - Warren Wiersbe

 Monday - black bean and beef chili, white rice, cornbread

 Wednesday - Christmas Eve: turkey with all the fixin's